thatch/zipimport64/README.md

 ## zip64 EOCD Locator

-In the name of simplicity, the new implementation also ignores the locator block, which is mainly (in single-disk archives) for allowing arbitrary data between the Zip64 EOCD and the start of the classic EOCD.
-I am not aware of any examples of such data, and this still kind of supports them (as long as the comment + extensible data is not
+In the name of simplicity, the new implementation also ignores the data in the locator block, which is mainly (in single-disk archives) for allowing arbitrary data between the Zip64 EOCD and the start of the classic EOCD (but zipfile and info-zip both reject such files).
+I am not aware of any examples of such data, and this still kind of supports them (as long as the comment + extensible data is not >64KB).
->16KB).

 If you have example files for this, please point me at them (and the tool that created them) and I'll add support.